Liverpool thump Everton 5-2 in demolition derby

 Everton replied through Michael Keane and Richarlison before a much calmer second half that brought only a late goal for Georginio Wijnaldum.

+The victory, coach Juergen Klopp's 100th in the Premier League in the highest-scoring Merseyside derby for 86 years, made it a top-flight club record of 32 league matches unbeaten for Liverpool.

-Liverpool moved on to 43 points, eight ahead of Leicester City, who beat Watford earlier, and 11 clear of Manchester City.
+It moved the European champions on to 43 points, eight ahead of Leicester City, who beat Watford earlier, and 11 clear of Manchester City.

+"All the goals were incredible, outstanding," said Klopp.
+"Wonderful goals, sensational passes, super pieces of football.
+I loved it a lot.

+"We spoke before about the five changes (from Saturday's match against Brighton).
+I speak a lot about the quality of the squad so have to show it.

 For Everton, who have not won at Anfield since 1999, the defeat made it 20 derbies in all competitions without a victory home or away and dropped them into the Premier League's bottom three, with the pressure piling up on manager Marco Silva.